 As a small business, being told we could not work unless we are providing service to essential businesses was scary.
 We have bills to pay, we have employees who have bills to pay!
 While we are not excited to be "quarantined" in our respective homes, we are grateful to have homes and that to-date our whole team is healthy.
 We have some scheduled work at a bank, that will provide some small scale work, but otherwise we are taking this opportunity to grow as a team.

 We're using Microsoft Teams and e-mail to keep in touch with our whole team and provide learning opportunities.
 We've taken a few courses on personal growth topics like "Time Management" and "Active Listening" while also taking important Safety courses like "Silica Awareness".
-We are actively working on SMART goals.
+We are also actively working on our SMART goals.
 Our "time off" is being used to practice our skills on our homes, from painting and installing doors to tiling and yard work.

 While we anxiously wait for this to pass we have committed to paying our Team through the first Month, and re-evaluating if necessary when that time comes.
 Our Team is important to us, and like I said earlier they have bills to pay too!
 As our mission statement says "Reliable.
 Responsible.
 Reasonable.
 That is our commitment" That commitment is to not only our customers, but to each other.
 Finding a solution that worked within our company's financial means and supports our employees was first and foremost on our minds when we learned we would be "off" for an extended period of time.